ldsec/pelta/README.md

 - `--kappa`: Kappa security parameter.
 Defaults to `9`.
 - `--rel`: The relation to run.
 Can be `keygen`, `aggr_keygen`, `collective_dec`, `keyswitch`, `bootstrapping`, or `relinkeygen`.
 Defaults to `keygen`.

 **Important:** Note that the files need to be regenerated for every ring.
-Please remove the cached files in the root folder by invoking `rm *.test` after switching the parameters.
+Please remove the cached files in the root folder by invoking `rm *.test` after switching the ring parameters.

+## Interpreting the output
+The program runs the protocol `n` many times where `n` is the number of executions supplied through the program arguments.
+The final output contains both the average and individual running times for `Setup`, `Prover`, and `Verifier` across the runs.
+For every data point, we also report the timings of its subprocedures.
+All the presented numbers are in milliseconds.

-## Example executions
+## Example configurations
-Here we give the run configuration to reproduce the experiments in the paper.
+Here we give the run configuration to be able to run the experiments we have performed for our paper.
 ### Table 1: Key generation
 ```shell
 $ go run main.go --n 10 --rel keygen